jbfavre/trafficserver/doc/developer-guide/api/functions/TSLifecycleHookAdd.en.rst

       Called after every SSL context initialization used by |TS| for inbound connections (|TS| as the server).

-   .. cpp:enumerator:: TS_LIFECYCLE_TASK_THREADS_READY_HOOK

-      Called after |TS| task threads have been started.

-      Invoked with the event :c:data:`TS_EVENT_LIFECYCLE_TASK_THREADS_READY` and ``NULL`` data.

-   .. cpp:enumerator:: TS_LIFECYCLE_SHUTDOWN_HOOK

-      Called after |TS| receiving a shutdown signal, such as SIGTERM.

-      Invoked with the event :c:data:`TS_EVENT_LIFECYCLE_SHUTDOWN` and ``NULL`` data.

-.. c:struct:: TSPluginMsg
+.. c:type:: TSPluginMsg

-   The data for the plugin message event :c:data:`TS_EVENT_LIFECYCLE_MSG`.
+   The format of the data for the plugin message event :c:data:`TS_EVENT_LIFECYCLE_MSG`.

-   .. c:var:: const char * tag
+.. c:member:: const char * TSPluginMsg::tag

    The tag of the message.
 This is a null terminated string.

-   .. c:var:: const void * data
+.. c:member:: const void * TSPluginMsg::data

    Message data (payload).
 This is a raw slab of bytes - no structure is guaranteed.

-   .. c:var:: size_t data_size
+.. c:member:: size_t TSPluginMsg::data_size

-      The number of valid bytes pointed at by :var:`TSPluginMsg.data`.
+   The size of :member:`TSPluginMsg::data`.

 Ordering
 ========